 So, if you choose to use a passive PoE end-device, it’s a good idea to only use it with a passive PoE power sender that comes with it.
 But for ease of use, many passive PoE end-devices (PDs) on the market also support active PoE.

 Why Power over Ethernet is cool

 The way it works, PoE eliminates the need for a wall power socket near the end-device (PD) itself.
 And that implies two important things:

-- Savings: You won’t need to spend time (and money) to install electrical wiring and power sockets which would require a licensed electrician if you want to do it right.
+- Savings: You won’t need to spend time (and money) to install electrical wiring and power sockets, which would require a licensed electrician if you want to do it right.
 Running network cables, on the other hand, doesn’t need a license and is reasonably straightforward.
-Network cables are also relatively affordable; you can find pure copper CAT6 in bulk for about $150 per 1000 feet (305 m).
+Network cables are also relatively affordable; you can find high-end CAT6 in bulk for about $150 per 1000 feet (305 m).

 - Flexibility: You can run a network cable to any place, including tight corners.
-Without having to connect to an electrical outlet, the end-device can stay anywhere.
+Without the need for an electrical outlet, the end-device can stay anywhere, including outdoor areas.

-- Decluttering: PoE can reduce the number of wires necessary since you won’t need to use a power cord, making it an excellent suit for an office phone.
+- Decluttering: PoE can significantly reduce the number of wires since you won’t need to use a power cord, making it an excellent choice for office devices, such as an IP phone.

-On top of that, PoE is generally reliable.
-Furthermore, a PoE end-device is safe from common power-related issues, such as power-surge, overload, or bad wiring.
-If something happens, it’s the power injector or the PoE switch, that would take the hit first.
+On top of that, PoE is more reliable and the end-devices are also safe from common power-related issues, such as power-surge, overload, or bad wiring.
+In case of hazard, the power injector or the PoE switch would likely take the hit first.